nilbus/pinewood-derby/README.md

         rake db:setup RAILS_ENV=development
         rake db:setup RAILS_ENV=production

+1. Ensure the `config/derby_config.yaml` file is configured correctly for your setup
 1. Run the application and sensor daemon as root (for access to port 80) and wait a few seconds

         rvmsudo foreman start   # or just plain sudo